Rademacher's Theorem for Calderon-Zygmund-type Spaces: Introduction

-then $f\in t^p_u(x_0)$.
-They allow to determine the pointwise regularity of functions that are not locally bounded (see for example \cite{Jaffard:18,Seuret:17,Lamby:21}).
-Indeed, since the spaces $T^p_u$ are decreasing with $u$, one may define the $p$-exponent} of a function $f$ at $x_0$ by
+These spaces allow one to describe the pointwise regularity of functions that may fail to be locally bounded (see for instance \cite{Jaffard:18,Seuret:17,Lamby:21}).
+Since the spaces $T^p_u(x_0)$ are decreasing with respect to $u$, one can define the \emph{$p$-exponent} of a function $f$ at $x_0$ by